huitema/dnsoquic/draft-huitema-quic-dnsoquic.md

 This means that the
 client's first query occurs on QUIC stream 3, the second on 5, and so on.

-DNS query and responses are formatted as specified in [@!RFC1035].
-In contrast with DNS/TCP [@?RFC7766] and DNS/TLS [@?RFC7858], these messages are sent without a two bytes length field prepended.

 ### Server Initiated Transactions

 There are planned traffic patterns in which a server sends unsolicited queries to a client, such as for example PUSH messages defined in [@?I-D.ietf-dnssd-push].
-When a server wishes to send such queries it MUST select the next available server stream, in conformance with Section 10.2 of [@!I-D.ietf-quic-transport].
+These occur when a client subscribes to changes for a particular DNS RRset or resource record type.
+When a PUSH server wishes to send such updates it MUST select the next available server stream, in conformance with Section 10.2 of [@!I-D.ietf-quic-transport].

 The server MUST send the DNS query over the selected stream, and MUST indicate